dolr-ai/hot-or-not-assignment/rust-stdb-assignment.md

 Additional Information

 - The Backend code is expected to be performant and following best practices
-- SpaceTimeDB mainclouud gives you 25 TeV energy for free
+- SpaceTimeDB maincloud gives you 25 TeV energy for free